Behaviour & Emotions Health & Well-being

 Amygdala: "Gosh, you seriously don’t get it.
 This could be deadly.
 You’re getting in my way, man.
 I’m sending you offline for a bit while I check it out.
 Here, have this – some oxygen, some adrenalin, some hormones.
 It’s superhero fuel, but for you it will keep you quiet.
 Now, go to sleep.
 I’ve got this.
 I’m saving your life.
 You’re welcome."

 By now, the amygdala has surged your body with fuel to make you strong, fast and powerful in case you have to fight or flee.
-Of course, when it comes to school there’s nothing to fight or flee but the thinking, good decision-making part of your brain is offline, remember.
+Of course, when it comes to school there’s nothing to fight or flee, but the thinking, good decision-making part of your brain is offline, remember.

 Explain to your child that anxiety is actually a sign that they’re about to do something really brave.

-Anxiety and courage exist together
+7. Remember that anxiety and courage exist together

 It can be easy to fall into the trap of thinking that brave people do what they do because they are fearless, but anyone who is pushed to the edges of themselves will feel fear.
 Explain to your child that anxiety is actually a sign that they’re about to do something really brave – otherwise they wouldn’t be anxious about it.
 What pushes the limits is different for everyone.